-Ultimately, each student may use this space a little differently (or, in some cases, not at all).
+Ultimately, each student may use this space a little differently (or, in some cases, not at all—many students may not find a need to use this space).
 The important thing, and the goal of admissions officers in adding this, is that students will be freed up to approach their personal statement as they usually would and to not have to worry about using that space to communicate COVID-19 challenges.

 Keep your personal statement personal.

 At the end of the day, while context is extremely important, admissions officers don’t only want to know about things that have happened to you, they want to know all the other great things about you!
 They want to know what you love, what excites you, what makes you tick, what you’re curious about.
 They really, truly want to get to know you in your personal statement, and will be excited that you’re able to use this space to nerd out or talk about the things that really matter in your life.